QuadRank: Engineering a High Throughput Rank: Abstract

 \parag{Motivation.} Given a text, a query \(\rank(q, c)\) counts the number of occurrences of character \(c\) among the first \(q\) characters of the text.
 Space-efficient methods to answer these rank queries form an important building block in many succinct data structures.
 For example, the FM-index \cite{fm-index} is a widely used data structure that uses rank queries to locate all occurrences of a pattern in a text.

 In bioinformatics applications, the goal is usually to process large inputs as fast as possible.
 Thus, data structures should have high \emph{throughput} when used with \emph{many threads}.

 \parag{Contributions.} We first survey existing results on rank data structures.
 For the \(\sigma=2\) binary alphabet, we then develop BiRank, which has 3.28\% space overhead.
-BiRank merges the central ideas of two recent papers: (1) we interleave (inline) offsets in each cache line of the underlying bit vector \cite{spider}, reducing cache-misses, and (2) these offsets are to the \emph{middle} of each block so that only half of each needs popcounting \cite{engineering-rank}.
+BiRank merges the central ideas of two recent papers: (1) we interleave (inline) offsets in each cache line of the underlying bit vector \cite{spider}, reducing cache misses, and (2) these offsets are to the \emph{middle} of each block so that only half of each needs popcounting \cite{engineering-rank}.
 In QuadRank (14.4\% overhead), we extend these techniques to the \(\sigma=4\) (DNA) alphabet.

-Both data structures typically require only a single cache miss per query, making them highly suitable for high throughput and memory bound settings.
+Both data structures typically require only a single cache miss per query, making them highly suitable for high-throughput and memory-bound settings.
 To enable efficient batch-processing, we support \emph{prefetching} the cache lines required to answer upcoming queries.

 \parag{Results.} BiRank and QuadRank are around 1.5\(\times\) and 2\(\times\) faster than similar-overhead methods that do not use interleaving.
 Prefetching gives an additional 2\(\times\) speedup, at which point the dual-channel DDR4 RAM bandwidth becomes a hard limit on the total throughput.
 With prefetching, both methods outperform all other methods apart from SPIDER \cite{spider} by 2\(\times\).